chuyachia/glm/count/count_data.md

     ##      deviance        pvalue
     ##  8.691197e+02 5.527250e-162

-Although the lack of fit can be due to the explanatary variables included in the model, it is shown below that while adding more variables does improve the statistics, they remain far from the expected value even when we reach an "optimal" model according to the likelihood ratio test.
+Although the lack of fit can be due to the variables included in the model, it is shown below that while adding more variables does improve the statistics, they remain far from the expected value even when we reach an "optimal" model according to the likelihood ratio test.

 The codes below begins with the simplest model with only the intercept and add one explanatory variable at a time by choosing the one that makes the largest improvement to the log likelihood and stops when no more variable can bring a significant improvement.
 In the final model obtained, the explanatory variables included are all strongly significant individually.
 However, the deviance statistic (and Pearson's statistic) still remains far too large.
 This is suggesting that the Poisson model is probably not the best tool to use to model the data here.